Updated: January 22, 2026

 Staying in Chania – My Tips

-- The Old Town is compact and walkable, stretching about 1 km from end to end.
+- The Old Town is compact and walkable.
+The historic center stretches about 1 km from end to end.
 You will find the best concentration of tavernas and boutique shops tucked away in the narrow lanes behind the harbor.
-While the harbor is the most scenic, the Nea Chora neighborhood to the west offers a sandy local beach and excellent seafood restaurants just a 15-minute walk from the center.
-To the east, Koum Kapi is a quieter, less touristy spot popular with locals for morning coffee and views of the sea walls.
+While the harbor is the most scenic area, the Koum Kapi neighborhood to the east is a quieter spot popular with locals for morning coffee and views of the sea walls.
+To the west, the Nea Chora neighborhood offers a more local, seaside village feel just a short walk from the Venetian port.

 - Do not underestimate travel times for day trips.
-While Chania is the best base for Western Crete, famous spots like Elafonisi Beach and Balos Lagoon are at least 90 minutes to 2 hours away by car or bus due to winding mountain roads.
-The hike through Samaria Gorge is a full-day commitment.
-If you plan to stick to the city and local beaches, you do not need a car.
+Chania is the best base for exploring Western Crete, but the famous spots are distant.
+Elafonisi Beach and Balos Lagoon are at least 90 minutes to 2 hours away by car or bus due to winding mountain roads.
+The hike through Samaria Gorge is a full-day commitment requiring an early start.
+If you plan to stick to the city and local beaches (Nea Chora or Agii Apostoli), you do not need a car.
 However, for those heading to the remote south coast or exploring mountain villages, I recommend renting a car for at least a few days.

 - Arrival and transport are straightforward.
-Chania International Airport (CHQ) has frequent daily connections to Athens and seasonal flights from across Europe.
-The main ferry port is Souda, located 7 km from town.
-Daily ferries from Piraeus Port (Athens) typically run overnight.
-Both the airport and Souda port are connected by local buses to the KTEL Central Bus Station, located just south of the Old Town.
-From this station, you can also catch regional buses to Rethymno, Heraklio, and the southern hiking hubs like Hora Sfakion and Paleochora.
+Chania International Airport (CHQ) has frequent connections to Athens and seasonal flights from across Europe.
+The main ferry port is Souda, located 7 km from town, where daily ferries from Piraeus Port (Athens) arrive.
+Both the airport and Souda port are connected by frequent local buses to the KTEL Central Bus Station, located on Kydonias Street just south of the Old Town.
+From this station, you can also catch regional buses to Rethymno, Heraklio, and southern hubs like Hora Sfakion and Paleochora.

 The 7 Best Hotels in Chania